About the John A.

 The Foundation is developing scholarly initiatives with worldwide application.

-Mormon Scholars Archive.
-Mormon Scholars Archive is the most comprehensive assemblage of the great LDS scholars’ works in digital form and indexed for ease of research.
+Latter-day Saint Scholars Archive.
+Latter-day Saint Scholars Archive is the most comprehensive assemblage of the great Latter-day Saint scholars’ works in digital form and indexed for ease of research.
 It includes all the books, articles, conference talks, speeches, letters and other documents of each scholar beginning with John A. Widtsoe.
 Although it is now in its early stages, there will follow others including such scholars as James E. Talmage, B.H.
 Roberts and Truman Madsen.

 New Testament Commentary.
-As the co-sponsor of the 18-volume New Testament Commentary Series, this will add immeasurably to the base of knowledge about the life and teachings of our Lord and Savior and His disciples.
-Each volume contains a “new rendition” or translation of each book of the New Testament by an LDS scholar, set side-by-side with the King James Translation.
-Together, with verse by verse commentaries, this provides an LDS perspective on the passages in question.
+As the publication sponsor of the 18-volume New Testament Commentary Series, this will add immeasurably to the base of knowledge about the life and teachings of our Lord and Savior and His disciples.
+Each volume contains a “new rendition” or translation of each book of the New Testament by an Latter-day Saint scholar, set side-by-side with the King James Translation.
+Together, with verse by verse commentaries, this provides an Latter-day Saint perspective on each book.